Nicki gained her Level 3 City & Guilds Dog Grooming qualifications 6 years ago. Here's why & how she became a Dog Groomer...

 Training to become a Dog Groomer is not a simple task it requires a lot of time, effort and money and doesn't end once you've passed your exams.
 Learning and enhancing your skill is on-going, that is why Nicki continues to attend workshops, seminars and grooming competitions outside her working hours.

-Here is Nicki's beloved Rocco before and after she learnt the art of grooming.
+Here is Nicki's dog Rocco before and after she learnt the art of grooming.

 Tuesday - Friday 9.30am - 5.30pm or when the last dog is finished